deepjyotisaha85/eva4/session15A/readme.md

 * Foreground Images: These images were downlaoded from the internet.
 The background from the images were removed using Microsoft Powerpoint "Remove Background" feature
 * Foreground Mask Images: These images were generated using GIMP image editor.
 * Generated Images: These images were generated using a custom code.
 This code can be found here.
 * Mask for Generated Images: These images were generated using a custom code.
-This code can be found here.
+This code can be found here - [Named Link](https://github.com/deepjyotisaha85/eva4/blob/master/session15A/S15A_Dataset_Generation.ipynb "Dataset Generation Code Notebook")
 * Depthmap Images:These images were generated using a DenseDepth model.
 This code can be found here.